MediScribe/docjet-mobile/docs/current/architecture-riverpod-guide.md

 ## Provider Generation Pattern

+### What is Riverpod?

+Riverpod is a reactive caching and data-binding framework that improves on Flutter's InheritedWidget pattern.
+Created by Remi Rousselet (who also created Provider), Riverpod offers several key advantages:

+1. **Compile-time safety**: Catches provider access errors at compile time rather than runtime
+2. **Simplified dependency management**: Providers can depend on other providers without complex nesting
+3. **Reactive rebuilding**: UI components only rebuild when their specific dependencies change
+4. **Testing support**: First-class testing capabilities with easy provider overrides
+5. **Code generation**: Reduces boilerplate through annotations

 In DocJet Mobile, we use Riverpod with code generation for state management.
 This document explains our approach to provider definitions, code generation, and provider overrides.

 ### Code Generation Approach